 Looking at alternative gifts

 One of the biggest issues with presents is the clutter they can create.
-It can feel like the whole period between Boxing Day and New Year’s Eve is spent trying to find a place for all the new stuff you and your little ones have.
+After all, it can feel like the whole period between Boxing Day and New Year’s Eve is spent trying to find a place for all the new stuff you and your little ones have.

 And what about the environmental impact of this?